Find out why forgiveness might just be the most powerful emotion of all.

 Jaylee made her way slowly across my office and into a chair.
 As she began to tell her story, silent tears coursed down her face and fell onto hands clasped tightly in her lap.
 Here is Jaylee's story:

 Several years before, Jaylee had returned home early from a meeting to discover her husband in bed with the babysitter.
 "I have tried to get over it," she said.
 "We got a new bed and redecorated the room.
 We went to counseling.
 I have tried everything, but nothing has worked.
 Every time I look at him all I can see in my mind is the two of them in our bed amidst disheveled sheets."
-3 Mistakes Women Make When They Suspect Cheating
+3 Mistakes Women ALWAYS Make When They Suspect Their Man's Cheating

 "Have you tried changing the picture in your mind?"
 I asked.
 "Every time that old picture pops up, have you purposefully envisioned a new replacement picture?"
 She shook her head.
 "That psychological stuff does not work with me."
 I smiled.
 "It is brain function stuff."
 She rolled her eyes and continued.
 "As I said, I have tried everything, but nothing has helped.
 Finally, I told him to move out."